Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Numerical Results

 We compare the proposed method with the following baselines: 1) LS: The solution is given in \eqref{eq:LS_solution}.
-2) LMMSE \cite{hampton2013introduction}: It estimates the channel covariance matrix $\mathbf{C}$ from the training dataset and estimate the channel as $\widehat{\mathbf{H}} = \text{unvec}(\mathbf{C}(\mathbf{C} + \sigma^2 \mathbf{I} )^{-1} \text{vec}(\mathbf{Y} \mathbf{P}^H))$, where $\text{vec}(\cdot)$ and $\text{unvec}(\cdot)$ denote vectorization and de-vectorization, respectively.
+2) LMMSE \cite{hampton2013introduction}: It assumes that the vectorized channel follows a complex Gaussian distribution, i.e., $\mathbf{h}=\mathrm{vec}(\mathbf{H}) \sim \mathcal{CN}(\bm{\mu}, \mathbf{C})$, with $\bm{\mu}$ and $\mathbf{C}$ estimated from the training dataset.
+The LMMSE estimate is then given by $\widehat{\mathbf{H}}=\mathrm{unvec}(\widehat{\mathbf{h}})$, where $\widehat{\mathbf{h}}=\bm{\mu}+\mathbf{C}\big(\mathbf{C}+\sigma^2\mathbf{I}\big)^{-1}\big(\mathrm{vec}(\mathbf{Y}\mathbf{P}^H)-\bm{\mu}\big)$.
+Here $\mathrm{vec}(\cdot)$ and $\mathrm{unvec}(\cdot)$ denote vectorization and de-vectorization, respectively.
 3) DMCE \cite{10705115}: It trains a CNN-based estimator using VP framework and performs iterative denoising for channel estimation.
-4) Score model-based Langevin sampling approach (Score) \cite{9957135}: It trains a RefineNet to learn the channel score function and performs Langevin dynamics for channel estimation.
-5) Our approach with VP perturbation: This variant follows the proposed method but perturbs channels using the VP framework during training, and conditions the model on the LS estimate and SNR at inference.
-6) Spatial-domain variant of our approach: This variant operates directly on spatial-domain channel data without angular-domain transforms.
+4) DMCE (with DiT): A variant of \cite{10705115} that replaces its CNN with the DiT used in this work, while keeping other settings unchanged.
+5) Score model-based Langevin sampling approach (Score) \cite{9957135}: It trains a RefineNet to learn the channel score function and performs Langevin dynamics for channel estimation.
+6) Our approach with VP perturbation: This variant follows the proposed method but perturbs channels using the VP framework during training, and conditions the model on the LS estimate and SNR at inference.
+7) Spatial-domain variant of our approach: This variant operates directly on spatial-domain channel data without angular-domain transforms.